Triviality, Rotational Symmetry, and Classification of Complete Expanding Gradient Yamabe Solitons: Introduction

 The Yamabe flow is a fundamental and highly effective tool for analyzing the structure of manifolds.
 The study of the Yamabe flow has developed rapidly in the last decades and has become a central area in geometry (cf. \cite{Brendle05}, \cite{Brendle07}, \cite{Chow92}, \cite{CLN06}, \cite{Hamilton89}, \cite{SS03}, \cite{Ye94}).
 To analyze the Yamabe flow, and more generally, geometric flows, it is important to study singularity models.
 Yamabe solitons are special solutions to the Yamabe flow and are expected to serve as singularity models (cf. \cite{CLN06}).
 From this perspective, Yamabe solitons have also been studied extensively over the last few decades (cf. \cite{CSZ12}, \cite{CMM12}, \cite{DS13}, \cite{Maeta28}, \cite{Maeta29}).

 An $n$-dimensional Riemannian manifold $(M^n,g)$ is called a gradient Yamabe soliton if there exists a smooth function $F$ on $M$ and a constant $\lambda\in \mathbb{R}$ such that

-where, $\nabla \nabla F$ is the Hessian of $F$ and $R$ denotes the scalar curvature of $(M,g)$.
+where $\nabla \nabla F$ is the Hessian of $F$ and $R$ denotes the scalar curvature of $(M,g)$.
 A gradient Yamabe soliton is represented as $(M^n, g, F, \lambda)$.
 If $F$ is constant, then the gradient Yamabe soliton is called trivial.
 If $\lambda>0$, $\lambda=0$, or $\lambda<0$, then the Yamabe soliton is called shrinking, steady, or expanding.

 It is well known that there exist no nontrivial compact gradient Yamabe solitons (cf. \cite{Hamilton89}).
 One of the main problems in the study of Yamabe solitons is determining whether complete gradient Yamabe solitons are rotationally symmetric.
-In particular, the Yamabe soliton version of Perelman's conjecture, which states that ``any nontrivial complete steady gradient Yamabe soliton with positive scalar curvature is rotationally symmetric," has stimulated significant interest in this problem.
-Partial answers have been obtained under the assumption of local conformal flatness (cf. \cite{CSZ12}, \cite{DS13}).
-Catino, Mantegazza and Mazzieri also provided a partial answer to the conjecture under the assumption that $\Ric(\nabla F,\nabla F)\geq0$ and $\Ric (\nabla F,\nabla F)>0$ holds at least at one point (cf. \cite{CMM12}).
-Here, $\Ric$ is the Ricci tensor of $M.$ Finally, the author resolved the conjecture (cf. \cite{Maeta28}).
-Furthermore, the author also proved the rotational symmetry of the complete shrinking gradient Yamabe solitons under $R>\lambda$, and showed that this assumption is optimal.
+In particular, the Yamabe-soliton analogue of Perelman's conjecture: {\it Under what conditions do nontrivial complete gradient shrinking, steady, and expanding Yamabe solitons with positive (scalar) curvature or with bounded (scalar) curvature become rotationally symmetric?
+In particular, what natural geometric assumptions, beyond positive or bounded (scalar) curvature, are required?} Partial answers have been obtained under the assumption of local conformal flatness (cf. \cite{CSZ12}, \cite{DS13}).
+Catino, Mantegazza and Mazzieri also provided a partial answer to the problem under the assumption that $\Ric(\nabla F,\nabla F)\geq0$ and $\Ric (\nabla F,\nabla F)>0$ holds at least at one point (cf. \cite{CMM12}).
+Here, $\Ric$ is the Ricci tensor of $M.$ C. He resolved the steady case (cf. \cite{He11}).
+For the shrinking case, the author resolved the problem (cf. \cite{Maeta28}).
 Therefore, the remaining problem involves expanding solitons.
 However, the study of expanding solitons has been regarded as difficult so far.
 In fact, even in low-dimensional cases, expanding gradient Yamabe solitons exhibit richer geometry than steady or shrinking solitons (cf. \cite{BM15}, \cite{Maeta29}), making it difficult to obtain rigidity results.
-To overcome this difficulty, we reduce the problem to the existence and nonexistence of solutions of a certain ODE, using the warped product structure provided by Tashiro's theorem (cf. \cite{Tashiro65}, see also \cite{Maeta24}), and then analyze it rigorously.
+To overcome this difficulty, we reduce the problem to the existence and nonexistence of solutions of a certain ODE.
+Cao, Sun, and Zhang showed the structure theorem for Yamabe solitons (see also \cite{Tashiro65} and \cite{CMM12}).